Lindeberg's central limit theorems for martingale like sequences under sub-linear expectations: Moment inequalities and exponential inequalities.

-To prove the theorems, we need some lemma.
+To prove the central limit theorems and functional central limit theorems, we need some inequalities on the sums of martingale-difference like random variables as basic tools.
+Before we give the inequalities, we state some properties of the sub-linear expectations $\Sbep$ and $\Sbep_{n,k}$.
 The first is H\"older's inequality which is Proposition 16 of Denis, Hu, and Peng (2011). \begin{lemma} ({\em H\"older's inequality}) Let $p,q>1$ be two real numbers satisfying $\frac{1}p+\frac{1}{q}=1$.
 Then, for two random variables $X,Y$ in $(\Omega, \mathscr{H}, \Sbep)$ we have

 whenever $\Sbep[|X|^p]<\infty$, $\Sbep[|Y|^q]<\infty$. \end{lemma}